 root@linuxnix:~# grep -c 'Easy' file1.txt 2

-Example 9: Ok, finding number of occurrence is fine, how about displaying line number as well for our search term?
+Example 9: Ok, finding some occurrences is okay, how about displaying line number as well for our search term?
 Search for Easy and display line number where that word is present.

 root@linuxnix:~# grep -n 'Easy' file1.txt 3:Barbi 25 EasyCMDB Christchurch 4:Max 25 Easy CMDB Christchurch

-Example 10: Some times you want to find exact word instead of finding occurrence of a word sequence.
-Suppose you want to find is word in a file, this will grep “this” as well as “this” contain “is” in it.
-Grep have a Technic to do this with the help of -w which filter out this type of stuff.
-Suppose I want to search for ai in our file, with normal grep it will print first and last lines as both contain ai in them.
+Example 10: Some times you want to find exact word instead of finding an occurrence of a word sequence.
+Suppose you want to find is a word in a file, this will grep “this” as well as “this” contains “is” in it.
+Grep has a Technic to do this with the help of -w which filter out this type of stuff.
+Suppose I want to search for ai in our file, with standard grep it will print first and last lines as both contain ai in them.
 Use -w for avoiding this stuff.

 With out -w option: